antonmi/kraken/README.md

 }
 ```

-## Simple example to get the idea
+Check the generated examples and tests to get the basics!

+## More complex example of interaction with APIs

-The GitHub service accessible via JSON API will be used for the artificial example.
+The GitHub service accessible via JSON API is used for the artificial example.

 The pipeline has to return a chain of followers for the given search query.
 - Input: search “query” and “limit”.